aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to DOTM" h2="Render CGM to DOTM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to DOTM?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in engineering and technical applications.
+DOTM (Office Open XML Macro-Enabled Template) is a template file format used by Microsoft Word.
+It is used to store a set of macros and settings that can be applied to a Word document.
+Converting CGM to DOTM allows users to use the vector graphics in Word documents.

+<h2>How Aspose.Total Helps for CGM to DOTM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to DOTM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTM.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to convert CGM to DOTM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert CGM file format to DOC.
+This API provides a wide range of features to manipulate PDF documents.
+It allows you to convert PDF to other popular file formats such as DOC, HTML, XPS, and many more.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTM.
+This API provides a comprehensive set of features to create, edit, and convert Word documents.
+It also allows you to convert Word documents to other popular file formats such as HTML, PDF, XPS, and many more.

+Aspose.Total for C++ is a powerful suite of file format automation libraries that makes it easy for C++ developers to convert CGM to DOTM.
+It provides a wide range of features to manipulate PDF and Word documents.
+It also allows you to convert documents to other popular file formats.
+With Aspose.Total for C++, you can easily convert CGM to DOTM in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}